 - The maximum size for a poly-tunnel is 2m x 4m.

 Please be sympathetic to your neighbours and ensure your new structure doesn’t cast too much shade on their plot.
 Even greenhouses cast shade.
-Leave a margin of 30cm (1 ft) between the shed and adjacent paths, to allow easy passage with wheelbarrows etc.

 On a separate note, please be aware that the shed and its contents are not covered by our insurance policy and neither Pathways or EDAS accept liability for any loss or damage.
 Also you must remove the contents of your shed when your tenancy ends.
 It is unfair to leave your unwanted possessions to be cleared by the new tenant.

 Once your shed/greenhouse has been erected it will be inspected by the allotment committee and if it fails to meet the above requirements, you will have to alter it at your own expense.
 Check with a committee member beforehand, if you are unsure.
 Any structure must be maintained in good condition and never be allowed to deteriorate into an unstable or dangerous state.

 Mains water supply is available between 1st May and 30th September each year.
 The mains water is accessed via dip-tanks from which you may fill your watering cans.
 You must not attach a hose to the water taps.
 Thames Water consider that this carries a risk of contaminating drinking water, through possible back-siphonage and as such would breach the Water Supply (Water Fittings) Regulations, 1999 and be subject to a possible fine of up to £1000.
 (2.l) There are more water tips in Part 2.